FMCA’s 95th International Convention was a rip-roarin’ good time for a fun-loving group of RVers.

 FMCA ENERGIZED, a group eager to share fun activities with young and young-at-heart members, organized a “Dogz On Tour” dog walk for pets and pet parents on those three mornings.
 The group also scheduled a “Kidz Meet And Greet” on Tuesday afternoon, where young attendees played games and made new friends for the week.

 A Frustrated Maestros quartet played for the Ice Cream Social on Thursday afternoon, also held at Wagon Wheel Plaza.
-After the frozen treats had been dispensed, shots rang out.
+Shots rang out after they passed out the frozen treats.
 A couple of Rawhide cowpokes quickly hunted down FMCA national president Charlie Adcock and national senior vice president Jon Walker.
 These outlaws were arrested for being the leaders of the FMCA Gang.
 The charges: “They have been known to dart through a golf cart race or two, stealing the ladies’ hearts, and herding horse (power) and telling them where to go (also known as parking coaches) in these here parts.”
 Charlie and Jon were escorted to a stagecoach “jail” alongside the stage, where they remained behind bars until they could make bail.
 The necessary cash was raised quickly, and the jailbirds were sprung from the pokey.
 Their bail money was donated to St. Mary’s Food Bank Alliance, which assists families throughout Arizona.

 Several times during the week, convention attendees could witness impromptu “shoot-outs” waged by cowboy characters and also Rough Rider cowboy skits at various locations.